ashirabench/Portfolio/gender-care-gap/README.md

 Do higher state unionization rates affect the male-female gap in unpaid care minutes?
 Does it differ by household structure?

 We merged individual-level American Time Use Survey (ATUS) data with state-level union membership rates, built a gender care gap measure, and tested whether unionization moderates the gap.
-It doesn't — but family structure and education do.
+It doesn't, but family structure and education do.

 **Course:** EC 422 .
 Michigan State University **Authors:** Ashira Benchimol, Amiera Saanan, Lillian Davidson